 Technical Details & Background Information for Administrators

-If you have multiple terabytes, quota allocations for archive system “terabytes” are calculated using powers of 2, not base-10 calculation typically used by disk vendors.
+If you have multiple terabytes, quota allocations for Network File Storage “terabytes” are calculated using powers of 2, not base-10 calculation typically used by disk vendors.
 This is more formally called a tebibyte and is about 10% larger than a “terabyte:”